DarthAV/RPC-Bot/README.md

 # RPS-Bot

 ## About
-A simple rock paper scissors bot originally developed for a friendly programming club competition.
+A simple rock paper scissors bot tournament originally developed for a friendly programming club competition.
 This rock paper scissors repository contains a set of utilities that allows people to pit their rock paper scissor bots against each other.

 ## Running Requirements
 - Have Java JDK